uvic-seng321/course/project/assignment1.md

 | #1 | Yes or no (and why) | Problem or solution | Rewritten text     |

 # Submission
 A single pdf file should be submitted and should be named A1_\<username\>.pdf.
 The document should include your name and id, the course number and course name, the name of the assignment, and the submission date.
-All submissions should be done via Brightspace.
+All submissions should be done via Brightspace. *Update: username refers to your UVic netlink ID*.

 # Marking Criteria
 This assignment is worth 5%.
 Your ability to correctly critique the attached user stories is being assessed.
 A rubric is available on Brightspace.